 Carefully crafted by our friend Cindy Tucker using traditional soap-making techniques, our tallow cleansing bar is truly something special.
 Our ancestors made soap from animal fats and cold ashes.
 We’ve refined this process to create a smooth, silky, moisturizing bar that’s perfect for face and body.

-Simply use them as you would a normal bath bar, and let the simple luxury of the experience surprise you.
+Simply use them as you would a normal bath bar, and let the luxury of the experience surprise you.

 Natural Ingredients for Skincare